Almond flour can replace white flour but requires recipe adjustments due to differences in texture, moisture, and binding properties.

 Almond flour generally costs significantly more than white all-purpose wheat flour—often two to three times as much per pound.
 The processing involved in blanching almonds and grinding them finely contributes to this price difference.

-Moreover, the higher fat content means that baked goods made with almond flour spoil faster due to rancidity risks if not stored properly—usually requiring refrigeration or freezing.
+Moreover, the higher fat content means that baked goods made with almond flour can spoil faster due to rancidity risks if not stored properly—usually requiring refrigeration or freezing for longer storage.

 Despite these drawbacks, many home bakers find the health benefits and flavor profile worth the investment.
 For people managing gluten intolerance or pursuing low-carb diets, almond flour offers an accessible alternative even if pricier.